GRDSN 142, Print Production

 Two late attendances = one absence

 All assigned exercises and projects are due either at the beginning of class (in the case of homework exercises and projects) or at the end of class (in the case of lab exercises) as specified by the course calendar.
 Late coursework will be accepted however, will be assessed accordingly according to the grading rubric established.
 Exercises are graded on a “complete” or “incomplete” basis.
 ALL exercises are to be completed by the end of the course.
+For each missing exercise your final grade will be lowered by one letter .
 An extension due to extenuating circumstances such as health or other personal problems can be obtained by receiving permission from the instructor, either prior to or after the fact, by submitting appropriate written documentation to the college or by contacting the instructor directly.
 Please refer to the Spokane Falls Community College guidelines for further information.

 For an absence to be excused a student will need to communicate to their instructor via email prior to an absence.
 Students need to complete any work missed by the next class period, or by instructor arrangement.
 If the above criteria are not met the absence will be applied to the attendance policy.